 Born and raised in Sudbury, MA, Samm has been coaching young performers for nearly twenty years.
 In 1998, as a freshman in high school, Samm founded The Friends of Broadway, a traveling musical group that performs at venues all over the country.
 FOB has donated hundreds of performances to nursing homes, hospitals, and to charities like The Jimmy Fund and the Make-A-Wish Foundation and celebrated its 20th anniversary in 2018.
 It was through the work with FOB that Samm discovered her passion and purpose: working with young people in theater.
 In addition to FOB, Samm is the founder of Metrowest Family Theater and has directed over 25 musicals and plays since 2000.
 After graduating from Wagner College with a B.A. in Theater Education, Samm created TPAC as a way to bring theater to the community and beyond.
 In addition to her work with FOB, MFT, and TPAC, Samm has collaborated with Rounder Records (Girl Authority, Executive Producer) and SteveSongs on various recording projects in the children's music industry.
 Over the years, Samm's students have appeared in regional theater, in national recording/commercial/film/TV projects, on national tours and on Broadway.
 She has recently enjoyed freelance writing for Dance Life Teacher Magazine.

-Currently, Samm teaches classes to all ages at the studio from our youngest in our Little Limelight Program all the way to adults i!
+Currently, Samm teaches classes to all ages at the studio from our youngest in our Little Limelight Program all the way to adults!
 She frequently teaches master classes and directs our sister groups, Metrowest Family Theater and The Friends of Broadway.
 Samm's favorite part about theater education is building self-esteem and confidence in her students and watching them soar on stage.
 She is extremely grateful and honored to be a part of your performing arts journey!

 Alyson began dancing almost as soon as she could walk, having started her dance training at the age of 3.
 Throughout her dance career she has won numerous awards including four-time national dance competition champion in group, solo, and duet/trio categories.
 Her passion for dance unwavering, she attended Dean College and received her undergraduate degree in Dance and Fine Arts.
 Alyson is also an accomplished choreographer having choreographed numerous amateur and professional musical theater productions.
 Alyson has been at TPAC since 2013 and is certified by Acrobatic Arts.
 She has over twenty years experience teaching children in the Boston, Providence and New York areas and is beloved by her students for her lovable disposition and ability to instill confidence and positive self-image in her students.

 John has been teaching voice at The Performing Arts Connection since 2007.
 He holds a B.A. in music theory/composition and vocal performance and a minor in French language from Haverford College.
 In 2008, JB became the music director for the recording group "Girl Authority," that performed at venues nationwide and sold over 100,000 albums.
 He has also been an active music director and pianist for various community theater companies in the Metrowest area.
 JB currently works at The Rivers School where he is the Assistant Head of Middle School, directs the Middle School Select Chorus, and music directs the school productions.
-When not teaching, you can find JB singing first tenor in his semi-professional a cappella group, "Redline," golfing, and enjoying quality time with his two boys, James and Miles.
+When not teaching, you can find JB singing first tenor in his semi-professional a cappella group, "Redline," golfing, and enjoying quality time with his three boys, James, Miles and Lucas.

 Neenah Cruz has danced for the past 24 years.
 She has received extensive training in Rhode Island from her amazing dance teacher, Hope Specht.
 She has also worked and trained with top choreographers throughout New York and Atlanta.
 Neenah has won many awards and titles throughout the U.S., including the "Judges Award of Excellence" from the United States Tournament of Dance.
 Neenah was privileged to be a part of two U.S. dance teams, performing with one of the teams at Madison Square Garden, Radio City Music Hall, Magic Kingdom, and Universal and for Fox News, the WNBA, and NBA teams NY Knicks and Philadelphia Seventy Sixers.
 As a member of the world U.S. dance team, she performed at the "World Dance Show" in Riesa, Germany against 30 other countries.
 It was there that Neenah became the Silver Medalist for her solo dance performance in the open category as well as a Silver Medalist in the duet category for her tap duo.
 Neenah has enjoyed teaching for the past 11 years throughout Massachusetts, Rhode Island, New York, and Atlanta.
 Neenah respects all students and is ready to challenge TPAC students in order to help them achieve their goals as dancers and entertainers!